 Targets and strategy

 Work is carried out based on a strategy comprising growth-promoting and efficiency-enhancing focus areas.
 To promote growth, focus is on developing and offering an affordable assortment.
-Apart from growing sales at existing stores, key initiatives include continued expansion through more stores, the e-commerce roll-out and the establishment of new formats centrally.
+Apart from growing sales at existing stores, key initiatives include continued expansion through more stores, the e-commerce roll-out and the establishment of new formats.
 The Group is made more efficient through a more data-driven work approach and continued development of the logistics solutions of the future.
 To stay at the forefront, initiatives and activities to strengthen the culture and engagement are prioritised to attract and develop the industry’s best employees.
+Axfood is to take the lead in promoting sustainable food in Sweden by taking a stance, inspiring and offering guidance.

 Axfood manages and continuously monitors the Group’s operations based on a set of strategic Group-wide targets.
 By maintaining a strong financial position and sustainable operations, scope and conditions are created for long-term profitable growth.